safai-labs/env-inventory/README.md

-# Env-Inventory: Environment Variable Management
+# Env-Inventory: Centralized Environment Variable Management

-`env-inventory` is a Rust library designed to manage and consolidate the process of fetching parameters from the environment.
-It offers a flexible system to work with environment variables and configurations stored in TOML files.
+`env-inventory` is a Rust library designed to simplify and consolidate the process of fetching, managing, and validating parameters from the environment.
+Whether you're building a standalone application or integrating multiple crates, `env-inventory` ensures that all required environment variables are set and accessible in a unified manner.
+It also seamlessly integrates with TOML files, allowing for hierarchical configurations and fallbacks.

-## Features
+## Key Benefits

+- 🌐 **Centralized Registration**: Any crate or module can register its required environment variables, ensuring that all dependencies on environment variables are explicitly declared and checked.
-- 🌍 **Unified Access**: Streamline the way parameters are fetched from the environment.
+- 🌍 **Unified Access**: Streamline and standardize the way parameters are fetched from the environment, ensuring consistent access across your application.
-- 📁 **TOML Support**: Read and merge configurations directly from TOML files, allowing hierarchical configurations.
+- 📁 **TOML Support**: Read and merge configurations directly from TOML files.
+This is especially useful for managing different configurations for development, testing, and production environments.
-- ✅ **Validation**: Validate and ensure that required environment variables are set.
+- ✅ **Validation**: Before your application starts its main logic, validate and ensure that all required environment variables are set, reducing the risk of runtime failures due to misconfigurations.
+- 🔍 **Transparency**: Functions like `list_all_vars` and `dump_all_vars` allow for introspection, aiding in debugging and ensuring all necessary environment variables have been registered.

 ## Getting Started